studyathome-internationally/rehabilitationstechnik/docs/chapter6.md

 _Free nerve endings_ lie in stratified epithelia of the skin and extend into the keratinized layers.
 They respond to pressure but also to thermal stimuli.
 When injured, they cause pain (nociception).
-The hair follicles may also be surrounded by free nerve changes.
+The hair follicles may also be surrounded by free nerve endings.

 _Merkel cells_ (designation SA I for “_slowly adapting type 1_”) occur in hairless skin and consist of a free nerve ending that is thickened at the end in a disc-like manner.
 They lie close to the skin surface and respond with good resolution to the amount of (primarily) vertical deformation of the skin.